juristr/juristr.github.com/_posts/2013-06-26-setup-wpf-with-prism.md

 ## Step 1: Create a new WPF Client

-Just create a new plain WPF project.
+Just create a new plain WPF project using the Visual Studio build-in project template.
 You'll get an `App.xaml` and `MainWindow.xaml`.

 ## Step 2: Install the PRISM Dependencies Over NuGet